CharlesCossette/ifo_hardware/README.md

     cd ~/catkin_ws/src
     git clone https://bitbucket.org/decargroup/ifo_hardware.git

+Next, we will install various dependencies required for this ros package.

 > Note: this can probably be partially automated with use of the `rosdep` tool.
 TODO.

 ### Intel Realsense
 Install the [realsense-ros](https://github.com/IntelRealSense/realsense-ros) package